Georgia Nugent-O'Leary

 Georgia Nugent-O'Leary (born 14 August 1996) is a New Zealand rower.
-She is nominated to compete at the 2020 Tokyo Olympics in the quad sculls.
+She competed at the 2020 Tokyo Olympics in the quad sculls.

 Early life

 Nugent-O'Leary was born in 1996 in Whanganui.
 She is from Marton in the Rangitikei District.
 She received her schooling at Nga Tawa Diocesan School, where she started rowing in early 2012.
 She is studying for a Bachelor of Science with a major in food science.